-The postsecondary education institution will assign a letter grade for the student's 23 24 work in the course, and the District will be responsible for posting dual enrollment 25 course grades as assigned by the postsecondary institution to the high school 26 transcript.
-The District and Florida College System institutions must weigh dual enrollment courses the same as Advanced Placement (AP), International 27 28 Baccalaureate (IB), and Advanced International Certificate of Education (AICE) 29 courses when grade point averages are calculated.
-The Superintendent shall also of his/her participation in a postsecondary program.
+23 The postsecondary education institution will assign a letter grade for the student's 24 work in the course, and the District will be responsible for posting dual enrollment 25 course grades as assigned by the postsecondary institution to the high school 26 transcript.
+The District and Florida College System institutions must weigh dual 27 enrollment courses the same as Advanced Placement (AP), International 28 Baccalaureate (IB), and Advanced International Certificate of Education (AICE) 29 courses when grade point averages are calculated.
+The Superintendent shall also 30 establish procedures for the proper entry on a student's transcript and other records 31 of his/her participation in a postsecondary program.